-Allainz Insurance Co. concerned General Star, which wrote policies for excess coverage outside the US for only three years, 1998–2000, and then was put into runoff and ceased writing new policies.
+Allianz involved a dispute over liabilities incurred by General Star, which wrote policies for excess coverage outside the US for only three years, 1998–2000, and then was put into runoff and ceased writing new policies.
 By 2010, it had substantially wound down its business and decided to transfer its policies to a new insurer via a Part VII transfer.
 Both General Star (the transferor) and the transferee taking over the policies shared an ultimate parent company—Berkshire Hathaway.38 At issue here was whether the expert who opined on the Part VII transfer had properly included one particular US-based insured, Howden North America (“Howden”), and all three policies it had purchased from General Star.
 That insurance contract had been for excess coverage, and Howden had informed General Star of 13,500 potential asbestos related claims that were likely to exceed the initial layers of insurance, making it likely that the General Star excess policy would be required to pay out claims.
-The real issue in Allianz Insurance Co. seemed to be that the post-Part VII insurer was put into voluntary liquidation days after the Part VII transfer concluded, leading to questions about whether and how the independent expert had valued Howden’s potential asbestos claim
+The real issue in Allianz seemed to be that the transferee insurer was put into voluntary liquidation days after the Part VII transfer concluded, leading to questions about whether and how the independent expert had valued Howden’s potential asbestos claim

 In re Board of Directors of Hopewell International Insurance Ltd. involved a New York bankruptcy judge analyzed a solvent scheme of arrangement that occurred in Bermuda, and applied Bermuda law, rather than the requested Minnesota law.29F The court determined that, given the location of the petitioner’s assets, Respondents had failed to object to the solvent scheme as proposed when they had been provided notice, and that petitioner had been subjected to a foreign proceeding, it had jurisdiction.
 As such, the court enjoined the respondent from taking action against petitioner based on the underlying action.30F The court in Hopewell also recognized the Bermuda solvent scheme as one qualifying as a foreign proceeding under US Bankruptcy Code.41